aleemrehmtulla/githubtoipfs/README.md

-# saferepo.xyz ⛓
+# githubtoipfs.com ⛓

 ## What is this?

-saferepo is a site to backup any public GitHub repo to IPFS, creating censorship resistant code 🤘
+githubtoipfs is a site to backup any public GitHub repo to IPFS, creating censorship resistant code 🤘

 ## Why did I build this?